youanan/frankfusion/_posts/2013-09-15-jekyll-on-windows.markdown

     - Amazon S3
 ---

-My work laptop is a Windows 8 laptop and I wanted to get my jekyll blog up and running on it.
+My work laptop runs Windows 8 and I wanted to get my jekyll blog working on it.
 In doing so, I upgraded Jekyll to 1.2 and discovered the s3_website gem which makes publishing to S3 a breeze.
 I also encountered several problems so I thought I'd share the "correct" way to do it.<!--more-->

 Getting Vanilla Jekyll to work on my Windows 8 laptop
 -----------------------------------------------------